imadcollin/angular-ionic-form/Readme.md

 ionic serve
 ```

-Form different needs you can use one of the following depending on your needs:
+For different needs you can use one of the following depending on your needs:
 *  ionic build ios
 *  ionic run ios
 *  ionic run android